gjr80/weewx-gw1000/readme.txt

 driver (installed as either a WeeWX driver or a WeeWX service) simply install the Ecowitt Gateway driver version you wish to upgrade to as per the Installation Instructions above.

-Note: The Installation Instructions refer to the current release only.
-It is
-      recommended that users upgrade to the latest release rather than an earlier release.

 Downgrade Instructions